dirkwhoffmann/vAmigaTS/CIA/tod/README.md

 This test matches the counter value with the alarm value while the timer is stopped.
 It checks if the IRQ is triggered in this state.

+#### todpulse1a

+This test resets the TOD clock of CIA A inside the VERTB IRQ handler.
+After that, it wait until the TODLO register changes, and display the value of VHPOSR in form of color bars.

-#### todpulse1 and todpulse2
+#### todpulse1b and todpulse2b

-Both test utilize the Copper to trigger an interrupt at a certail location.
+Similar to todpulse1a for CIA B (which counts HSYNC pulses).
+Both test utilize the Copper to trigger an interrupt at a certain location.
 Inside the IRQ handler the TOD clock of CIA B is reset to 0.
 After that, the tests wait until the TODLO register changes, and display the value of VHPOSR in form of color bars.

 #### toddelay1 to toddelay3